yee-codes/terminal_app-blackjack/README.md

 ### Dependencies

-The following Ruby Gems have been used to develop the app:
+The following Ruby gems have been used to develop the app:

 * gem "colorize", "~> 0.8.1"
 * gem "terminal-table", "~> 1.8"
 * gem "artii", "~> 2.1"
 * gem "tty-prompt", "~> 0.22.0"

-Please ensure all the Ruby Gems are installed to enable all the features of the app.
-The easiest way to ensure this is use the `bundle install` command in the command line.
+Please ensure all the Ruby gems are installed to enable all the features of the app.
+The easiest way to ensure this is use bundler.
+Firstly, `gem install bundler` to install bundler.
+Then, `bundle install` to install all the dependencies in the gem file.

+Alternatively, you could install the gem using `gem install RubyGem`.

 ### Gameplay